-Pursuant to OAR 660-02300230, "scenic views and sites" are lands that are valued for their aesthetic appearance.
+Pursuant to OAR 660-023-0230, "scenic views and sites" are lands that are valued for their aesthetic appearance.
 Local governments are not required to amend acknowledged comprehensive plans in order to identify scenic views and sites.
-If local governments decide to provide or amend inventories of scenic resources, the requirements of OAR 660-023-0030 through 660-023-0050 apply (Goal 5 inventory process; ESEE analysis; development of implementing ordinances).
+If local governments decide to provide or amend inventories of scenic resources, the requirements of OAR 660-023-0030 through 660-023-0050 apply (Goal 5 inventory process; ESEE analysis; development of implementing ordinances to protect the identified resource).